chef/automate/components/automate-chef-io/content/docs/configuration.md

 * `HTTP_PROXY`/`http_proxy`
 * `NO_PROXY`/`no_proxy` (See [Required Sites and Domains]({{< relref "#required-sites-and-domains" >}}).)

-Setting these environment variables prior to initial deployment of Chef Automate adds them to the configuration that Chef Automate generates.
+Setting these environment variables before the initial deployment of Chef Automate adds them to the configuration that Chef Automate generates.

 If you provide a configuration file during deployment (`chef-automate deploy /path/to/config.toml`), you must specify any proxy settings in that configuration file.

 ```toml
 [global.v1.proxy]